mbarnig/Marylux-648-TTS-Corpus/README.md

 The integration of the luxembourgish language into the [gruut-phonemizer](https://github.com/mbarnig/gruut-lb) is more recent.
 My [code to support Luxembourgish](https://github.com/mbarnig/gruut-ipa) was merged into the gruut-ipa repository with my [Github pull request #7](https://github.com/rhasspy/gruut-ipa/pull/7) on November 10, 2021.
 My main code was merged into the gruut project with my [Github pull request #18](https://github.com/rhasspy/gruut/pull/18) on December 6, 2021.

+The luxembourgish phonemes list used in both phonemizers is the following :

+Here is the [associated phonetic luxembourgish dictionary](), based on the [luxembourgish-language ressources](https://github.com/PeterGilles/Luxembourgish-language-resources), provided by Peter Gilles on Github.
+I did some corrections, modifications and additions.

-The fully support of the luxembourgish language by the big TTS-projects with embedded eSpeak-NG- or Gruut-Phonemizer is only assured when these projects update their code-base to the latest versions of the concerned dependencies.
+The fully support of the luxembourgish language by the big TTS-projects with embedded eSpeak-NG- or Gruut-Phonemizer will only be assured when these projects update their code-base to the latest versions of the concerned dependencies.
 In the mean-time the luxembourgish phonemes must be provided in the external training- and validation files and some hacking is required to feed these files as input to the TTS-models for training.

 For this purpose I prepared different Marylux-648 dataset versions which are described in the next chapter.

 ### Luxembourgish Datasets
-The result is a database of 648 luxembourgish samples.
-An good splitting of this database for machine learning is the following :

-* training list : 640 (optimal for batch sizes of 64, 32, 20, 16, 10, 8, ...)
-* validation list : 8 (optimal for batch sizes of 8, 4, ...)

-A list of 6 luxembourgish sentences based on the [Aesop's fables](https://en.wikipedia.org/wiki/Aesop%27s_Fables) is provided for synthesizing tests during the training.
+The checked and validated Marylux TTS database contains 648 luxembourgish samples.
+Additionally a list of 6 luxembourgish sentences, based on the [Aesop's fables](https://en.wikipedia.org/wiki/Aesop%27s_Fables), is provided for synthesizing tests during the training :

 ```
 1. An der Zäit hunn sech den Nordwand an d’Sonn gestridden, wie vun hinnen zwee wuel méi staark wier, wéi e Wanderer, deen an ee waarme Mantel agepak war, iwwert de Wee koum.